R0NAM1/SimpleCast/README.md

 <img src="logo-pallete.png" alt="SimpleCast Logo, a smiling face using the WiFi symbol as a wink" width="200"/> <br />

-This is a simple AioRTC based software that takes your current screen and audio buffer and sends them over the network via the WebRTC standard to 'cast' to another display.
+SimpleCast is an AioRTC based software that takes your current screen and audio buffer and sends them over the network via the WebRTC standard to 'cast' to another display.
 Completely complient with WebRTC and HTTP standards, so implementing a custom client is easy.

+For use anywhere that wireless casting akin to a ChromeCast is wanted, but with more management and the ability to do pin authentication.
+Not a replacement for an HDMI cable if one can be ran.
+Depending on hardware ran on it might be able to display 4K, it cannot STREAM 4k, has a hard time with 1080p, defaults to 720p for balance between framerate and resolution.

+Try different display resolutions between 720p, 1080p and 4K and see how smooth the slideshow transition is, usually a good gauge.

 Client Downloads:
 https://r0nam1.github.io/SimpleCast/